 City Pharma Price: $29.87 | Price in US $50

-I’ve wanted to try this forever because I’ve seen it in a ton of other makeup artist’s kits.
+I’ve wanted to try this for forever because I constantly see it in other makeup artist’s kits.
 Finding the Caudalie Beauty Elixir at City Pharma for $20 cheaper than I can get it at home was the highlight of my trip.

 LA ROCHE POSAY CICAPLAST BAUME 5

 City Pharma Price: $9.88 | Price in US $13

 This is an ultra gentle soothing, repairing balm.
 It’s heavy but not greasy and doesn’t clog pores.
 Great for very dry skin and also for people on Acutane that have flaky, sensitive skin.